-As at 31 December 2022 and 2021 these mainly include receivables acquired by VCDI through assignment agreements with financial institutions which are secured by mortgages on land amounting to 525 thousand euros (fully impaired) and 3,140 thousand euros, respectively.

-In 2022, loans amounting to 3,140 thousand euros (687 thousand euros as at 31 December 2021) were foreclosed as a result of the extrajudicial execution of mortgages.
+As at 31 December 2023 and 2022, these included mainly loans acquired by the parent company through assignment agreements with financial institutions, which were secured by mortgages on land amounting to 519 thousand euros and 525 thousand euros, respectively.
+These assignment contracts are totally impaired for both financial years.
+In 2023, loans amounting to 6 thousand euros (3,140 thousand euros as at 31 December 2022) were foreclosed as a result of the extrajudicial execution of mortgages..

-The fair value of the underlying assets of the receivables from third parties amounted to 5,305 thousand euros as at 31 December 2021.
+For both financial years, the heading of loans to third parties also includes a loan granted to the Sant Jordi Compensation Board for an amount of 375 thousand euros and the corresponding interest, 48 thousand euros as at 31 December 2023 (28 thousand euros as at 31 December 2022).